skhairy0/MFMCRL/README.md

 ## Results

-Running the train and evaluation scripts of the agents on either environmnet (synthetic MDP or NAS) will yield a pickled dictionary of results in the data folder.
+Running either of the previous commands will yield a pickled dictionary of results in the data folder.
 By loading this dictionary into "results",

-- results["HF"]["test_ep_rewards"]: test results of the MCRL agent trained on the single high-fidelity environment.
+- results["HF"]["test_ep_rewards"]: test episode rewards of the MCRL agent trained on the single high-fidelity environment.
-- results["MF"]["test_ep_rewards"]: test results of the MFMCRL agent trained on the multifidelity environment.
+- results["MF"]["test_ep_rewards"]: test episode rewards of the MFMCRL agent trained on the multifidelity environment.